AntoineRR/blog-website/_drafts/2022-09-20-git-cheatsheet.md

 - You can add and commit your modified files in one command using `git commit -am "<put your commit message here>"`.
 However, this will not add the new files, only the files you modified!
 I still use the `-a` flag a lot when I only modified files, because I can skip the `git add` command in this case (being lazy can save time :slightly_smiling_face:).
 - You can use git push only if your branch exists on the remote server.
 If it doesn't exists because you created it on your local repository, you can push it to the remote server after committing your code using `git push --set-upstream <branch-name>`.

-# Oh god I messed up my commit history...
+# Oh no, I messed up my commit history...

 Good, you committed your changes and pushed them online!
 Now, your [CI/CD](https://en.wikipedia.org/wiki/CI/CD) pipeline with all the unit tests runs and... ***Ouch***.
 Some tests are failing.
 You made a mistake and have to do some changes on your code to fix them.

 Ok, no big deal, you write a fix on your local project, commit it and push it again online.
-The tests are now passing again!
+The tests are now passing!
 But...
 You added a new commit that is not really useful, and it just leaves a *noisy* commit history.
 If you are like me and like to have a clean history to remember what commit had what effect, this is annoying.
 How can we avoid such issue?

 Be very careful when rewriting your commit history!
 It is a powerful yet dangerous thing to do (you probably don't want to end up dropping a commit or merging your commit with one from someone else)!
 {:.error}